Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Temporal Transfer Learning

-We can devise a greedy, efficient, and robust algorithm for temporal transfer learning by leveraging the aforementioned assumptions and the estimated performance function.
-We present \textit{Greedy Temporal Transfer Learning (GTTL)} algorithm (\Cref{alg:ttl-1-step}), an iterative system that determines which task of hold duration to transfer at each iteration.
-Given the estimated performance function, we have the capability to choose the most advantageous initial training point.
-With the \Cref{assume:same-transfer-slope}, intuitively, the point that maximizes the estimated covered area along the ranges is the median within the entire range of hold duration.
-For the subsequent decisions, we choose the best option based on the \Cref{theorem:1-step-greedy-for-single-step}.
-The transfer process continues until the area is sufficiently covered or once the number of source tasks exceed the predefined transfer budget, in case we have it. \Cref{fig:ttl-methods} describes the difference between TTL algorithms in the coherent transfer procedure between temporally linked tasks.
+\jhedit{Leveraging the above assumptions and the estimated performance function, we propose the \emph{Greedy Temporal Transfer Learning (GTTL)} algorithm (Algorithm~\ref{alg:ttl-1-step}).
+This iterative algorithm selects the optimal hold duration to train on at each step.
+Initially, under Assumption~\ref{assume:same-transfer-slope}, the optimal training point is the median of the hold-duration range.
+For subsequent steps, the selection is guided by \Cref{theorem:1-step-greedy-for-single-step}.
+The transfer process continues until either the aggregate performance area is sufficiently covered or the transfer budget is exhausted.
+Figure~\ref{fig:ttl-methods} compares the TTL algorithms in terms of their transfer procedures.}

 \Cref{alg:ttl-1-step} starts by initializing with the minimum and maximum hold duration, setting the performance of all hold duration to 0, initializing $J$ and $S$ to 0, and having an empty set for the policies.
 It continues as long as the covered area is below a threshold or the number of source tasks is less than the budget.
 For simplicity in notation, we propose substituting the whole area of $(\delta_\text{max}-\delta_\text{min})J^*$ with $A^*$.
 Inside the loop, the algorithm chooses a new training task with a hold duration of $\delta^{k+1}$ and appends it to its set.
 It then trains a policy for this hold duration and adds it to the set of policies.
 After updating the performance with this new policy, the algorithm then calculates the area under this performance curve.
 Once the loop finishes, the algorithm returns the best performance for each task ($J_k$) and a set of selected training tasks ($S_k$).
 In \Cref{alg:ttl-1-step}, \Cref{alg:find-best-transfer-1-step} assists in identifying the greedy training source task, drawing insights from the shape of the estimated performance function $J$.
 This decision-making rule is grounded in \Cref{theorem:1-step-greedy-for-single-step}.